 While you might be attracted by the fine-dining restaurants, stellar bars and uber-luxe rooms and decor, there’s one thing that you shouldn’t miss in The Corinthia, and that’s its spa.

-Why have I chosen the Corinthia as one of the best spa hotels in London for 2018?
+Why have I chosen the Corinthia as one of the best spa hotels in London?
 ESPA Life is not only the city’s largest spa, but also its most luxurious.

 Imagine 3,300 square metres of pure decadence, ready for you to spend some serious pamper time in.
 There are 17 treatment rooms and, rather enticingly, private sleep pods for you to have a snooze in after you finish your treatment.